seunghyuns98/Decolorization/README.md

 ## Inference

 Make sure to change directory of pretrained model from training phase 1 & 2.\
-Also you should change style index corresponding to your preferred style in json file.

 ```commandline
 python test.py --ws Expert --exp Multi_Encoder --args json